Employee Provident Fund (EPF) Calculator – Interest and Maturity Calculation

 Let us understand how to use Scripbox’s PF maturity calculator with the help of an example.

 Mr Krish would like to determine his potential returns from EPF investments.
 He is currently 25 years old, and hopes to retire by 60 years.
 His current basic monthly salary is INR 25,000.
-The current employee PF interest rate is 8.1%.
-He anticipates a 10% annual hike in salary and his current EPF balance is 0.
+The current employee PF interest rate is 8.15% p.a. and he anticipates a 10% annual hike in salary and his current EPF balance is 0.

 - Krish’s Total EPF Contribution: INR 1,07,68,564